uber-archive/jetstream-ios/README.md

 * **Remove**: Removes a model from the scope and all its parents
 * **Change**: Updates properties on an existing model

-When you make changes to models in a scope, add new models by assigning them to properties or collections or remove models by removing them from collections setting the property under which they are mounted to the tree to nil, the scope registers these changes and combines them to a number of sync fragments.
+When you make changes to models in a scope, add new models by assigning them to properties or collections or remove models by removing them from collections by setting the property under which they are mounted to the tree to nil, the scope registers these changes and combines them to a number of sync fragments.
 You can listen to these changes by listening to the onChanges [signal](http://github.com/artman/Signals) on the scope:

 ```
 // Listening to changes